 SUMMARY OF JOINT ASSIGNMENTS

-1. July 2006 - November 2007, Chief, Innovation Group then Deputy Director, Global Innovation and Strategy Center, Headquarters, U.S. Strategic Command, Omaha, Nebr., as a Lieutenant Colonel.
+1. July 2006 - November 2007, Chief, Innovation Group then Deputy Director, Global Innovation and Strategy Center, Headquarters, U.S. Strategic Command, Omaha, Neb., as a lieutenant colonel

-3. May 2012 - present, Deputy Director, Command, Control and Nuclear Operations, Joint Staff, the Pentagon, Washington, D.C.
+3. May 2012 – Vice Deputy Director J33 and Deputy Director J36 Joint Staff, the Pentagon, Washington, D.C., as a brigadier general

 Rating: Command pilot